SauletTheBest/Graphs/README.md

 ---
 # Graph Search Algorithms in Java

+-**Insturctor: Khaimuldin Nursultan**
+-**Student: Saulet Kabdrakhmanov**

 ## Overview

-This assignment involves implementing Breadth-First Search (BFS) and Dijkstra's Algorithm for an edge-weighted graph using a vertex-centric approach.
+This assignment involves implementing Breadth-First Search (BFS), Depth-First Search (DFS), and Dijkstra's Algorithm for an edge-weighted graph using a vertex-centric approach.
 The graph will be modeled using custom `Vertex` and `Edge` classes, and the main graph operations will be handled by the `MyGraph` class.
 The goal is to create a flexible and reusable graph structure that allows easy addition of vertices and edges, and provides efficient pathfinding capabilities.

 ## Classes